-The Commission Was Established to Investigate How to Make Students, Including

-Plaintiffs and Those they Represent, Safer
+The Commission Was Established to Investigate How to Make Students, Including Plaintiffs and Those they Represent, Safer statutory changes in response to the tragic shooting there in February 2018.
+SB 7026 enacted Section 943.687, Florida Statutes, which creates the Commission and specifies that it is a commission as that term is defined by Section 20.02, Florida Statutes.

-- 31. The Marjory Stoneman Douglas High School Public Safety Commission was created by the Florida Legislature in 2018 through Senate Bill 7026, which made a variety of statutory changes in response to the tragic shooting there in February 2018.
-SB 7026 enacted Section 943.687, Florida Statutes, which creates the Commission and specifies that it is a commission as that term is defined by Section 20.02, Florida Statutes. - 32.
-By statute, the Commission can have up to sixteen voting members, five appointed by each of the Speaker of the Florida House of Representatives, the President of the Florida Senate, and the Governor.
-The sixteenth member is the Commissioner of the Florida Department of Law Enforcement. - 33.
-Of the sixteen current voting members of the board, fully half are currently employed by law enforcement agencies or state attorneys' offices. - 34.
-A ninth voting member of the Commission, Douglas Dodd, is a current school board member but previously worked for the Citrus County Sheriff's office for 26 years. - 35.
-Of the remaining voting members, two are longtime state agency administrators, one is a politician, one is a medical professional, one is a school board member, and two are parents of students lost in the Parkland shooting. - 36.
-No voting members of the Commission are current educators or students and only one has a background as an educator, according to materials published by the Commission. - 37.
-No voting members are people of color and twelve of the sixteen are men. - 38.
-No voting member has an institutional affiliation or stated personal or professional experience that shows they can represent the needs and interests of children with disabilities.
+32. The Marjory Stoneman Douglas High School Public Safety Commission was created by the Florida Legislature in 2018 through Senate Bill 7026, which made a variety of

+33. By statute, the Commission can have up to sixteen voting members, five appointed by each of the Speaker of the Florida House of Representatives, the President of the Florida Senate, and the Governor.
+The sixteenth member is the Commissioner of the Florida Department of Law Enforcement.

+34. Of the sixteen current voting members of the board, fully half are currently employed by law enforcement agencies or state attorneys' offices.

+35. A ninth voting member of the Commission, Douglas Dodd, is a current school board member but previously worked for the Citrus County Sheriff's office for 26 years.

+36. Of the remaining voting members, two are longtime state agency administrators, one is a politician, one is a medical professional, one is a school board member, and two are parents of students lost in the Parkland shooting.

+37. No voting members of the Commission are current educators or students and only one has a background as an educator, according to materials published by the Commission.

+38. No voting members are people of color and twelve of the sixteen are men, tools and resources for enhancing communication and coordination regarding indicators of risk or possible threats...." § 943.687(3).

+39. No voting member has an institutional affiliation or stated personal or professional experience that shows they can represent the interests of children with disabilities.

-- 39. The Commission is charged by law to: "investigate system failures in the Marjory Stoneman Douglas High School shooting and prior mass violence incidents in this state and develop recommendations for system improvements;" "[i]nvestigate any failures in interactions with perpetrators preceding mass violence incidents;" and "[i]dentify available state and local tools and resources for enhancing communication and coordination regarding indicators of risk or possible threats...." § 943.687(3). - 40.
-In 2018, the Commission held seven public meetings before releasing its initial report.
-Since then, it has held six more meetings, released its second annual report, and made recommendations to the Legislature for its 2020 session.
+40. The Commission is charged by law to: "investigate system failures in the Marjory Stoneman Douglas High School shooting and prior mass violence incidents in this state and develop recommendations for system improvements;" "[i]nvestigate any failures in interactions with perpetrators preceding mass violence incidents;" and "[i]dentify available state and local

+41. In 2018, the Commission held seven public meetings before releasing its initial report.
+Since then, it has held six more meetings and released a draft version of its second annual report.

-The Location of the October 15-16 Meeting Illegally Excluded Some Members of the Public
+The Location of the October 15-16 Meeting Illegally Excluded the Public